udexon/GOEHDOM/3_Phase_Dystopia.md

 - Japan may become inhabitable due to natural or indsutrial disasters like that of Fukushima.
 At the same time, Chinese migration may turn Japan into a vassal state of China.

+- The Bourgeois class will control robots.
+The proletariats will have to live by manual labor, or with aid from low quality or recycled robots.

+- Bourgeois will kill proletariat by war or controlled genocide, to acquire land, mines, resources on land and sea.

+- Finally, human proletariat  are extinguished.
+Then bourgeois human and robot class war begins.
+They may improvise or invent human-robot religions, for ease of motivating voters (politics) and mobilization.

 - Populous cities first.

-- Bourgeois control robots.
-Proletariat live by manual labor.
-Bourgeois kill proletariat by war or controlled genocide, to get land, mines, resources on land and sea.

-- Finally, proletariat human are extinguished.
-Then bourgeois human and robot class war begin , after they invent human robot religions, for ease of motivating and mobilization.

 :: Android and DJI drone Population;  only advantageous before;